-A Dartmoor Farmer, His Daughters and His Diary’ is the story of a busy, much loved Dartmoor farmer, his family and their community before, during and in the decades following the First World War.
-It also describes the forgotten workforce of farmers’ daughters on Devon farms, whose importance has rarely been described, and reveals the divided communities of church and chapel in a single parish.
-Based on William Dunning’s diaries from 1910 to 1950 and public and private documents, the book makes use of taped interviews of his friends and family, recorded chiefly in the 1980s and ‘90s, to discover the last decades of a vanishing world.
+‘A Dartmoor Farmer, His Daughters and His Diary’ is the story of a Dartmoor farmer, his family and their community on the edge of the moor from 1910 – 1950.
+It reveals the forgotten workforce of farmers’ daughters on Devon farms, the importance of early farm tourism in difficult times, and the divided communities of church and chapel in a single parish.
+Based on William Dunning’s diaries from 1910 to 1950 and public and private documents, the book also makes use of taped interviews with his friends and family, recorded chiefly in the 1980s and ‘90s, to discover the last decades of a vanishing world.

-PUBLICATION 1ST September 2018 The Rotherfold Press.
 Price: RRP £12.95.
 ISBN 978 1 9164429 0 0

-FORMAT: Paperback.
-SIZE: 240 x 170mm.
-EXTENT 336 pages (inc. b.& w. mostly archive photos)
+FORMAT: Paperback SIZE: 240 x 170mm EXTENT 336 pages

 These are photographs from Sweetstone, Life on a Devon Farm, published by Green Books in 2004.